 The City will provide \$10,000 in CDBG funds to the Fair Housing Center of Northeast Wisconsin, a program of Metropolitan Milwaukee Fair Housing Council.
-They will use these funds to cover the cost of providing fair housing information and training to employees of social service and similar agencies working directly with populations at greatest risk of housing.
+They will use these funds to cover the cost of providing fair housing information and training to employees of social service and similar agencies working directly with populations at greatest risk for housing issues.